About This Chapter

 21. Synthetic Organic Chemicals: Definition & Examples

 The plastic container used for food storage is a classic example of a product made of synthetic organic chemicals.
-In this lesson, discover what synthetic chemicals are and some of the many examples of these chemicals.
+In this lesson, discover what synthetic organic chemicals are and take a look at some of the many examples of these chemicals.

 22. How to Pass Organic Chemistry

 Get helpful tips on how to improve your study habits and make the most of your class time so you can succeed in your organic chemistry class.
 You'll also find online resources you can use to supplement instruction.

 Did you know… We have over 79 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.

 Other chapters within the AP Chemistry: Help and Review course